 Nashville has become an art and college mecca, in addition to its 200 year old reputation as the Music City.
 Major music record labels have recording studios and distribution facilities in Nashville making the city one of the largest music production cities, second to New York City.
 Songwriters, musicians, singers and production talent make pilgrimages to Nashville to launch their career in hopes of being discovered globally.
 It’s no surprise that Rolling Stone Magazine named Nashville Best Music Scene.
-Pick up any local magazine and you will find concerts, art exhibitions, theatre performances and festivals taking place in downtown and in the suburbs of the city.
-Whether its nightlife or play days in the city, the local’s treasure what has become Nash Vegas, as much as the 10 million visitors who trek to visit Nashville.
+Pick up any local magazine and you will find the best places in Nashville for concerts, art exhibitions, theatre performances and festivals taking place in downtown and in the suburbs of the city.
+Whether its nightlife or play days in the city, the local’s treasure what has become Nash Vegas, as much as the 10 million visitors who trek to visit Nashville for entertainment or colleges Nashville.
 Sports fans ignite the city’s energy even further during the football and hockey season.
 The Tennessee Titans NFL football team and NHL Predators compete from venues in downtown Nashville.
 Here's a quick look at the Nashville home pricing trend over the last two years:

-MORE ABOUT NASHVILLE:
+MORE ABOUT NASHVILLE

 The Cumberland River winds right through the center of the city leading to two beautiful Nashville lakes; Old Hickory Lake and the J. Percy Priest Reservoir.
 In addition to the rich culture and preserved outdoor playgrounds, Nashvillian’s are some of the friendliest people you will meet in the south.